Twin Cities bars, restaurants pitch last call 'specials' before COVID-19 restrictions kick in

 In promoting the "Kegs" event, Bailey said she hoped to generate as much revenue as possible before turning off the lights and temporarily laying off employees.

-The Pourhouse Uptown in Minneapolis offered 2-for-1 deals on food, beer and cocktails from 5 p.m. to 10 p.m. both Thursday and Friday.
-So did icehouse,.
-Owner Brian Liebeck said the bar was offering Happy Hour prices up to the last possible minute to shed inventory.
-Traffic, however, was “light.”
+The Pourhouse Uptown in Minneapolis offered 2-for-1 deals on food, beer and cocktails from 5 to 10 p.m. both Thursday and Friday.
+So did Icehouse, where owner Brian Liebeck said the bar was offering happy hour prices up to the last possible minute to shed inventory.
+Traffic, however, was "light."

 "I think people are worried, and rightfully so," he said.